-6. When you tap Start in the menu bar, the added devices are displayed in the Start Menu with node ID.
+6. When you tap Start in the menu bar, the added devices are displayed in the Start Menu with node ID or sequential number (NOX monitor only).

 9.4.1.3 Editing a Device

 In order to edit the settings for a device, proceed as follows: